mathi123/shiny-octo-pancake/README.md

 # Technologies

-## NextJs
+## Next.js

-NextJs was installed using [manual install](https://nextjs.org/docs/app/getting-started/installation#manual-installation) procedure.
-This contains a section on [typescript setup](https://nextjs.org/docs/app/getting-started/installation#ide-plugin) in VSCode.
+Next.js was installed using [manual install](https://nextjs.org/docs/app/getting-started/installation#manual-installation) procedure.
+This contains a section on [TypeScript setup](https://nextjs.org/docs/app/getting-started/installation#ide-plugin) in VS Code.

-## Typescript
+## TypeScript

-The tsconfig file contains setting for compiling typescript.
+The tsconfig file contains settings for compiling TypeScript.
 The following settings were modified:

 - allowJs: set to false
 - strict: set to true